IBM/StorageScaleVagrant/README.md

 ### Spectrum Scale REST API

-To explore the Spectrum Scale REST API, enter `https://localhost:8888/ibm/api/explorer/#/` in a browser.
+To explore the Spectrum Scale REST API, enter `https://localhost:8888/ibm/api/explorer` (for AWS please use `https://>AWS Public IP>/ibm/api/explorer`) in a browser.
 The Spectrum Scale REST API uses the same accounts as the Spectrum Scale GUI.
 There's also a blog post available which contains more details on how to explore the REST API using the IBM API Explorer URL:

 [Trying out and exploring the Spectrum Scale REST API using “curl” and/or the IBM API Explorer website](https://developer.ibm.com/storage/2019/02/06/trying-out-and-exploring-the-spectrum-scale-rest-api/)